PlacesSkip to the content

 Advertisement for the Beacham Theatre in the December 8, 1921 issue of the Evening Reporter Star

 For the first 30 days that the Beacham Theatre was open, it only showed movies.
-Following this, it would serve both as a movie theatre and a vaudeville house.
+Following this, it would serve both as a movie theatre and vaudeville house.

 The Beacham Theatre opened to the public on December 9th, 1921, showing the feature film The Wonderful Thing starring Norma Talmadge, and the two-reel Buster Keaton comedy, The Boat.
 During its first month, it played films by popular stars of the day including Lon Chaney, Charles Ray, Alla Nazimova, and Mabel Normand.